 The Kobo Forma is a sleek and lightweight Kindle-alternative.
 It runs for about the price of the Oasis with similar tech-forward features.
 With a curved ergonomic design that accommodates both left- and right-handed page-turners, this eReader is made for comfort.
 You can read books in portrait or landscape mode and set it to automatically adjust the orientation based on how you hold it.

 The Forma is also waterproof, so you can read in the tub or out by the pool and has a larger screen than competitors for a bigger display.
 You can also borrow library books right from your local library with a touch of your fingertips.

 Best for Kids: Amazon Kindle Kids Edition

-If you're shopping for a child, your best bet is the Amazon Kindle Kids Edition.
+If you're shopping for a child aged 7 and up, your best bet is the Amazon Kindle Kids Edition.
 It has a 6-inch black and white glare-free screen and comes with a durable magnet cover.
 The cover is available in bright solid colors or kid-friendly prints.

 The Kids Kindle comes with one year of Amazon Kids+, which includes all Harry Potter books and other children's series.
 Since it's designed strictly for reading books, it doesn't have any games, ads, or videos.
 However, you can get the tablet/eReader combo if you want a little more versatility.

 Best for Bright Sunlight: ONYX BOOX Poke 3

 Dimensions: 6.02 × 4.21 × 0.27 inches | Storage: 32 GB | Battery Life: 4 weeks | Screen Type: E-Ink